 Implementing an app solution

 Some smartphone apps only require you to download the app and install it on your phone.
-Others, such as RingCentral's, are part of more complex, cloud-based business phone systems that can include wired internet protocol (IP) desk phones.
+Others, such as RingCentral's app, are part of more complex, cloud-based business phone systems that can include wired internet protocol (IP) desk phones.
 While they are well suited to small businesses and solopreneurs, the apps are scalable and can also be used by businesses with hundreds of lines.

 App-based telephony is readily affordable.
 RingCentral and Digium include their mobile apps without additional charge to customers of their cloud business communication solutions.